 Digital Trends is here to help, and our soundbar buying guide will tell you what you need to know when shopping for one.
-So, read on and prepare yourself for a viewing experience filled with sweet, sweet sound.
-As Shia Labeouf would say, don’t let your dreams be dreams!

-Regardless of which soundbar you choose, it’ll be a major improvement over the internal speakers of just about any TV.
+Regardless of which soundbar you choose, it’ll be a major improvement over the internal speakers of just about any television.
 Still, there are decisions to be made, and the first one is extra important: Should you get a soundbar with a subwoofer, or without one?

 Subwoofers are speaker drivers dedicated to the reproduction of low-frequency audio — think rumbling bass, exploding bombs, the whump-whump of a helicopter’s blades.
 A soundbar with a subwoofer will add punch and rumble to TV shows and movies, creating a fuller sound and more effectively projecting audio throughout the room.
 If you plan on watching lots of action movies or movies with epic music, you’ll likely want a subwoofer.

 For the most part, you’ll need just one cable to connect a soundbar with your TV.
-Some soundbars rely on optical cables, which work fine, but HDMI is preferable: The HDMI interface supports more audio formats than does optical, which effectively means you’ll get higher quality sound that’s more immersive with HDMI.
+Some soundbars rely on optical cables, which work fine, but HDMI is preferred: The HDMI interface supports more audio formats than does optical, which effectively means you’ll get higher quality sound that’s more immersive with HDMI.

 |Dolby Digital Plus|